PrideCraft/Public-Issue-Tracker/rules.md

 3. Do not advertise or promote other Discord or Minecraft servers.

-   Saying “hey, do you wanna go on Hypixel?” is okay, but trying to rally the server to go to your personal Minecraft or Discord server is not okay.Make sure that your advertised content follows server rules, and you’re not spamming the advertisement.
+   Saying “hey, do you want to go on Hypixel?” is okay, but trying to rally the server to go to your personal Minecraft or Discord server is not okay.Make sure that your advertised content follows server rules, and you’re not spamming the advertisement.
 Send it once and that’s good.

 4. Only post your own art.